CogSP/uni-projects/programmable-networks/POX_apps/README.md

 IMPORTANT: whenever there is a change in flow, look for "Event raised by" messages in the controller terminal, from there until the end of the log you can read how the whole event is handled.
 The host tracker will tell where the host is using "Host is connected to..." messages.

-# Second project
-The second laboratory project is available at my colleague's repository at https://github.com/CogSP/distributed_consensus_p4